 Seah Street – Hotel Naumi

 Continue heading down towards Nicoll Highway to find this funky piece on the side of boutique hotel Naumi created by home-grown street artist Trase One – the alleyway that the artwork faces connects Seah Street and Purvis Street and is often the site of illegal parking, so this piece is a pretty good reminder to exercise caution while parking in that area!

 To get your art kicks here, check out the rather unusual private toy museum aka Mint Museum of Toys along that same stretch of Seah Street, or head on over to Raffles Hotel

-Sitting on the hills of Fort Canning, the National Museum of Singapore (NMS) just recently had its permanent galleries revamped into a more interactive and immersive experience of Singapore’s history, so it’s definitely worth a visit if you want to learn more about Singapore in a nutshell.
+Sitting on the hills of Fort Canning, the National Museum of Singapore (NMS) has some fun permanent galleries that offer an interactive and immersive experience of Singapore’s history, so it’s definitely worth a visit if you want to learn more about Singapore in a nutshell.

 This low wall along the carpark is right next to the Peranakan Museum and emblazoned with a rainbow coloured artwork depicting the cultural flavour of the Bugis-Bras Basah district.
 It seems a little Invader inspired, with little mosaic pieces depicting famous buildings in the area

 *Thanks C for letting me know that this piece was commissioned by the National Heritage Board in celebration of their 20th Anniversary!

 The Substation is an independent arts enclave and occasionally has some pretty avant-garde performances or exhibitions on show.
 Naturally, its walls are also home to various interesting artworks, and if you need a break after all that walking, check out the original Timbre outlet at the back – just follow the sound of live music by Singaporean musicians!

 Here’s a look at some older artworks that were painted over.